Early intervention is usually early access to support, to help reduce the functional impacts of your impairment.

 You may also meet the early intervention requirements if you’re aged between 0 and 25 with a hearing impairment.

-If you meet the early intervention requirements when you join the NDIS, your support needs are more likely to change.
+We also need to understand how NDIS supports benefit you, like building your skills and increasing your capacity, so that you may no longer need NDIS supports.
+If you meet the early intervention requirements, your support needs are more likely to change, and you may only need NDIS supports for a short time.
 We’ll regularly check your eligibility when we reassess your plan, and at other times too.

 If you no longer meet the early intervention requirements, we’ll check if you meet the disability requirements.
+Learn more about

 Learn more about leaving the NDIS.